ndlib/legacy-curate-planning/2013-Fall-DCE-Sprints/Goals.md

 The encapsulation of and interfaces between functions and systems are critically important.
 Initially we believe that we will need to address the following:

+- User management
-- Content Types
+- Content types
-- Workflow
+  - Content type registry
-- User Management
-- Monitoring & Messaging
+- Monitoring & event messaging
+- Authority management
-- UI
+- Mediation channels
 - Dissemination systems
-- Content Registry

 ## Features
 - Support basic deposit, description, view, search, and access of the major types of formats and works (we call them Curation Concerns).